umayr/uranus/README.md

  console.log(result.getAllMessages())
  // ["Boo! email is invalid"]
 ```
+Note: In case of static methods, options can be provided as the last argument.

 Later you can get all of these messages by `getAllMessages()` method.
 For example,